jfm-code/rate-my-courses/CDK/README.md

 First of all, you should use Linux Ubuntu instead of Bash, it's easier to use AWS CLI.
 Trust me.

-## Automate (fully) frontend deployment with CDK (using Bash script)
+### Automate (fully) frontend deployment with CDK (using Bash script)
 - Step 1: Go to the ```cdk-deployment/``` folder, make the Bash script executable with ```chmod +x create-frontend.sh```
 - Step 2: Create the Amplify frontend with ```./create-frontend.sh```
-- Step 3: The only manual step.
+- Step 3: The only manual step (but it's not required, Amplify recommend us to do it).
 Migrate AWS Amplify to Github App via AWS Console (connect your Github account to Amplify to authorize the access to the repo).
 Right now it does not support migrating to the GitHub App integration via the CLI.
 - Step 4: Delete the Amplify frontend (when done using) with ```cdk destroy```

 ## Automate (partially) frontend deployment with CDK (without using Bash script)